 3) offer advertising and marketing based on specific interests

 4) achieve sound security (identification, fraud prevention, internal controls and operational safety)

 5) analyse how our websites and online services perform.
-Our apps also use other IDs for similar purposes, such as the advertising ID in Windows (see the Windows section of this statement).
+Our apps also use other IDs for similar purposes, such as the advertising ID in Windows.

 There are exceptions to the permission requirement.
 For example, if the cookies are technically necessary for the website to function correctly.
 Examples include certain analytical cookies, which provide better insight into how our website functions.
 The Telecommunications Act was amended on 11 March 2015.
 The provider of a website no longer needs permission to use analytical cookies, provided that these cookies are only used to count visitors.
 If analytical cookies are not used to treat people differently, they hardly affect the privacy of website visitors.
 In that case permission from website users is no longer necessary.

 The Dutch Personal Data Protection Act also applies to tracking cookies (in combination with other data collected on the website visit).

 ICT uses tracking cookies on the websites ICT.eu and Freelance.ict.nl.
 The website user is asked to give explicit permission for this purpose.
 If permission is not granted, the website visitor is asked to click for further information and the choice can be made to activate cookies fully or partially.
 A choice for all or none of the cookies may reduce functionality of the website.

 Personal data is stored by ICT, among others, in the following databases:

 This list of the most important databases is based on an inventory on the date on which this privacy statement was formulated and may be subject to change.